sowmya1283/hangman_python/README.md

 ## **Credits**

 * A youtube tutorial which helped me to understand and build logic for hangman game was really great.
 [Bro Code](https://www.youtube.com/watch?v=ag8NtD1e0Kc).
-Based on this tutorial, I have used his all his logic to build the game. then later it is enhanced with metors guidance and suggestions.
+Based on this tutorial, I have used the logic to build the game.
+Then later it is enhanced with mentors guidance and suggestions.

 * Another youtube tutorial related to hangman game was very helpful initially to understand on how to play the game.
 The course is by [Triple S Games](https://www.youtube.com/watch?v=cGOeiQfjYPk)